radiofrance/rf-liquidsoap/README.md

 into the SRT input ports.
 It means that if Liquidsoap is started, you can already listen to the blank stream using the Icecast URL or the HLS playlist.

-In the following example we use `ffplay` as our audio player, but you could use anything you want: a custom web player, mobile app, `vlc`, a native player inside a browser, etc.
+In the following examples we use `ffplay` as audio player, but you could use anything you want: a custom web player, mobile app, `vlc`, a native player inside a browser, etc.